 Our Guide to

-These countries are for safari mavericks wanting great adventure, expedition style travel and overwhelmingly rewarding safaris.
+A Republic of Congo safari is for safari mavericks wanting great safari adventure holiday, expedition style travel and overwhelmingly rewarding safaris.

 The Congo is a former French Colony on the northern bank of the Congo River.

 It’s important not to confuse the Congo with its neighbour, the significant difference is this Congo is considered more calm, stable and rapidly developing as a poignant leader in African affairs.

 DRC is in its tourism infancy and yet quickly becoming a bucket list country thanks to it being the epicentre of the Virungas, the last remaining mountain range homeland for Mountain Gorillas.
 It is perfect for a Congo Gorilla safari tour as it also boasts brilliant gorilla trekking and climbing opportunities up mountains and an active volcano 3,470 metres high.